Redesigning Delivery Hero's Global Loyalty Program

 Delivery Hero operates one of the largest delivery platforms globally, with millions of riders working across dozens of markets.
-To support rider engagement and long-term retention, the platform runs a tier-based loyalty program where riders unlock benefits as they complete deliveries.
+To support rider engagement and retention, the platform runs a tier-based loyalty program where riders unlock benefits as they complete deliveries.

 Company